 Stacie has lived in the Tri-Cities since she was five years old and raised her, almost grown, children, Jacob and Megan, here.
 Stacie and her husband, Dave, have a combined total of four amazing children, two beautiful grandbabies, and four active dogs.
 They love the outdoors, entertaining friends and family, and spending time together as a blended family.

-Secretary: Amanda Treml
+Secretary: Amanda Torres

-Past President: Shelby Moore
+Past President: SaLee Charlesworth

 Directors